cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/installation.md

     </dependency>
 </dependencies>
 ```
+3. You should then be able to build your project with  `mvn package`
 #### Android
 ##### From Souce code
 Building for Android requires more steps, so it is described on the [Android Integrations](../android/) page.